marco94gug/gintonic_nuxi/README.md

 ## Migration from Nuxt2 to Nuxt3

-Try some ways to make the best migration from Nuxt2 with Vuex Store to Nuxt3
+Try some ways to make the best migration from Nuxt2 to Nuxt3

 1. My first step: check the differences between Options API and Composition API, decided to follow the last one;